 Choose term life insurance if you:

 Both parents should be insured -- not just the primary breadwinner.
-To determine the amount of insurance for a stay-at-home parent, consider how much it would cost to replace the services that parent provides, such as day care.
+To determine the amount of insurance for a stay-at-home parent, consider how much it would cost to replace the services that parent provides, such as day care and other household tasks.

 Don't assume your group life insurance through work will provide all the coverage you need.
 Most group life policies are small, and the coverage ends when your job ends.
-Roughly four in 10 insured married people depend solely on group life policies, according to LIMRA, a life insurance industry trade group.
+Roughly four in 10 insured married people depend solely on group life policies, according to LIMRA.

 Life insurance rates